Ypati: Byzantine, Latin and Ottoman rule

 Coming briefly under Latin rule after the Fourth Crusade, the city was recovered by the ruler of Epirus, Theodore Komnenos Doukas, in 1218.
 It remained in Epirote hands thereafter, except for a brief period when it was occupied by Nicaean troops after the Battle of Pelagonia in 1259.
 After c.
 1268 it became the capital of the independent principality of Thessaly under John I Doukas and his successors, until the death of John II Doukas in 1318.
-The Catalan Company seized the city in 1319 and made it the centre of the new Duchy of Neopatras, which was joined with the Catalan-ruled Duchy of Athens.
+The Catalan Company seized the city in 1319 and made it the centre of the new Duchy of Neopatras (Catalan: Ducat de Neopàtria), which was joined with the recently conquered Duchy of Athens to the south.
 Neopatras was one of the last remaining Catalan possessions in Greece, being captured by Nerio Acciaioli in 1391.
 Three years later it fell to the Ottoman Turks under Bayezid I. The Turks were evicted for a time, in 1402, by Theodore Palaiologos, Despot of the Morea.
 The Turks recovered it in 1414, the Byzantines again in 1416, until it was definitively conquered by the Ottomans in 1423.
 Under Ottoman rule, the city became known as Patracık ("Little Patras"), rendered in Greek as Patratziki (Πατρατζίκι).

 Early 19th-century sources report that the town was the centre of a kaza (district) in the Sanjak of Inebahti of the Morea Eyalet.